MeteoSwiss/realtime_pollen_calibration/README.md

 The package includes two functionalities: one for updating the phenological fields and the other to update the strength of the pollen emission (tuning factor).
 Both can be executed independently.

 The module `update_phenology` uses observed pollen concentrations to check whether the current ICON phenology matches the real world.
 In case of a mismatch the temperature sum thresholds are adapted to move forward or postpone the modelled pollen season.
-Technically speaking, the fields `tthrs` and `tthre` (for POAC, `saisl` instead) are adapted by using the GRIB2 fields  `T_2M`, `saisn` and `ctsum` and the observed pollen concentrations of the last 120 hours at hourly resolution in ATAB format.
+Technically speaking, the fields `tthrs` and `tthre` (for POAC, `saisl` instead) are adapted by using the GRIB2 fields  `T_2M`, `saisn` and `ctsum` and the observed pollen concentrations of the last 120 hours at hourly resolution in ATAB format (missing data supported).

 The module `update_strength` uses both observed and modelled pollen concentrations to check whether the current ICON concentrations match the real world.
 In case of a mismatch the tuning field is adapted accordingly.
-Technically speaking, the field `tune` is adapted by using the GRIB2 field `saisn` and the observed and modelled pollen concentrations of the last 120 hours at hourly resolution in ATAB format.
+Technically speaking, the field `tune` is adapted by using the GRIB2 field `saisn` and the observed and modelled pollen concentrations of the last 120 hours at hourly resolution in ATAB format (missing data supported).

 For further details of the realtime pollen calibration concept one may refer to the paper above.